WalterSmuts/easyfft/README.md

 A Rust library crate providing an [FFT] API for arrays and slices.
 This crate wraps the [rustfft] and [realfft] crates that does the heavy lifting behind the scenes.

+### What does easyfft actually do?
+* Manages the [FftPlanner] and scratch buffers for you in thread local storage.
+* Exposes extension traits on arrays and slices for terse and ergonomic expression of the underlying logic.
+* Implemnetation on arrays has the signal sizes verified at compile time using the type checker.
+* Size calculations for real-valued signals are done for you so you can't mess it up.
+* Wrapper scructs ([RealDft] and [DynRealDft]), that forces you to call the correct version of `real_ifft`.

 ### Example
 The `nightly` dependent features are commented out.
 ```rust